 Keep the moisture out of your house.
-Properly flashing the roof, sealing windows, caulking cracks, cleaning gutters regularly, roof ventilation, checking water supply lines, grading landscaping away from home, and routing all downspouts away from the house all assist in your fight against mold.
+Properly flashing the roof, sealing windows, caulking cracks, cleaning gutters regularly, roof ventilation.
+And checking water supply lines, grading landscaping away from home, and routing all downspouts away from the house all assist in your fight against mold.

 How would you know if you have elevated mold spore counts?

-Let’s say the indoor quality test is positive for mold.
+Let’s say the indoor quality test is showing elevated levels for mold.
 Do you really need a professional mold remediation company to remediate a small amount of mold lingering in your bathroom?
 Nope.
-Per the IICRC S520 Standard, companies such as Dry Effect cannot recommend professional remediation unless the mold is visibly covering over 10 square feet.
+Per the IICRC S520 Standard, companies such as Dry Effect cannot recommend professional remediation.
+Unless the mold is visibly covering over 10 square feet.

-If you are going to take it upon yourself to perform mold remediation, please take some precautions such as covering any contents with plastic, place 6ML plastic at the doorway to contain it in that one room and most importantly protect yourself with a P100 respirator.
-Any retail home improvement store such as Home Depot or Lowe’s you’ll find the necessary items to successfully perform this work.
+If you are going to take it upon yourself to perform mold remediation.
+Please take some precautions such as covering any contents with plastic.
+Place 6ML plastic at the doorway to contain it in that one room.
+And most importantly protect yourself with a P100 respirator.
+Any local hardware store should have the necessary items to successfully perform this work.

 Ensure you have identified and rectified the source of moisture prior to any remediation activities.
 Without the source being resolved mold will come back and continue to germinate.
 More times than not the condition is much worse inside the wall cavity than you saw on the outside of the wall.

 Bleach is not recommended for remediation.
-Home Depot or Lowe’s should also have the anti-microbial agents that are much more effective and safer than bleach.
+Your local hardware store should also have the anti-microbial agents that are much more effective and safer than bleach.

 In over your head?
 Don’t fret!

 If your home inspector uncovers mold during his inspection report, don’t worry.
-Mold can be remediated within normal levels so that you can safely occupy your place.
+Mold can be remediated within normal levels so that you can safely occupy your building.

 Above all if you ever have questions.
 Don’t hesitate to contact Dry Effect 513-763-2121.